Ullvang/frontend-mentor-skilled-elearning-landing-page/README.md

 ## Welcome! 👋

-# This project was created with Next.js and TypeScript
+# This project was created with Svelte and JavaScript

 I used Svelte and JavaScript for this project because it is technologies I want to learn.
 The site was developed as desktop first.